Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 This authenticated command, along with `invite_claimer_step`, is the main route used to establish a secure channel between both peers.

 It is used by the greeter to submit the data for a given step.
 The step is identified by:
-- the provided attempt id
+- the provided greeting attempt id
 - the type of the submitted step data

 For the step data to be accepted, it has to pass the following checks:
 - the invitation exists
 - the invitation is pending (i.e. not completed nor cancelled)
 - the author is allowed (i.e. it is part of the greeters)
-- the attempt exists
+- the greeting attempt exists
-- the attempt is active (i.e. joined and not cancelled)
+- the greeting attempt is active (i.e. joined and not cancelled)
 - the previous steps must have been completed by both peers

 Once the data is accepted, it either returns: